 Skip to main content

-This field guide documents six surviving Weinstock's department store sites across Northern California and Utah.
+This field guide documents Weinstock's department store sites across Northern California and Utah.
 Each entry records the building’s original anchor tenant, architectural context, and current use.

 Unlike a corporate history, this guide focuses on the physical remains of the stores themselves—the structures that still shape mall corridors long after the signage has changed.